 - You can also combine purple potatoes with Russets (equal parts of both) to create purple mashed potatoes which are rich in polyphenol antioxidants called anthocyanins.

 Looking for another easy weeknight dinner your family will love?
-Then try my bolognese pasta bake!
-So easy that even my teenagers can make it!
+Then try my bolognese pasta bake, healthy fried chicken or my cheeseburger meatloaf!
+All of these recipes are so easy that even my teenagers can make it!

 Some recipes add fillers like bread crumbs to their recipes.
 Like meatballs, it makes it more fluffy and less dense.
 I prefer my version that does NOT include bread crumbs.